shiiiiiiji/mongodb-for-fhir-resource/README.md

 Ok, this is an experiment project for my master thesis.

-At the basic of the origin code for mongodb version of FHIR resource.
+At the basic of the origin code for mongodb version of FHIR resource from fhir.org.

 What I want to do is convert the data type of different health and medical wearable device to FHIR resources in mongoDB.